 President and CEO517‐334‐0559

 Eric is a commercial investment real estate banking professional by training.
 After years of working in both the consumer and commercial sides of community banks, Eric followed his passion for public policy and the intersection of public and private capital through a position at the Michigan Economic Development Corporation.
-While the Director of Debt Capital Markets at MEDC, Eric oversaw a $300M portfolio of credit enhancement products and created the collateral support program, and the loan participation program during the 2008-2011 banking crisis which received $1.5B in national funding through the Small Business Banking and Jobs Act of 2010 under the State Small Business Credit Initiative (SSBCI).
-SSBCI was later adopted by regional banks and open-sourced in the Midwest and other areas of the US.
-Eric also assisted in establishing Grow Michigan and Development Michigan, two Public Private Partnerships that leverage bank capital to address systemic challenges that Michigan faced emerging from the banking crisis.
-The first employee of MCC, Eric has overseen its growth and the assembly of its senior leadership team since 2017.
-Additionally, Eric serves as the Chair of Affiliate Mortgage Services providing zero interest mortgage loan servicing to over 6,000 Habitat for Humanity homeowners and is the Treasurer for Habitat for Humanity of Detroit.
+While the Director of Debt Capital Markets at MEDC, Eric oversaw a $300M portfolio of credit enhancement products including the State Small Business Credit Initiative, Industrial Development Revenue Bonds, and aspects of the Community Revitalization Program.

 Originally from a low-income family and receiving Pell grants and a need-based scholarship to college, Eric developed a passion for assisting and supporting low- and moderate-income people on the path out of poverty.
-An advocate for access to education, healthcare and safe-quality affordable housing, he has always been a hard worker.
 Eric spent many summers on maintenance crews earning minimum wage in public housing projects in Northern Kentucky.
-This is where he learned firsthand what interventions worked, and about dedication, dignity and intense work ethic that many low-income families have to achieving success in work and at home.
+This is where he learned firsthand what interventions worked, and about the dedication, dignity and intense work ethic that many low-income families have to achieving success in work and at home.